mrkshm/rnlaunchpad/README.md

 - [Bugsnag](https://www.bugsnag.com)
 - [Mixpanel](http://mixpanel.com)

-## Get Going
+## Getting Started

+### The Basics

+1. Clone this repo. `git clone https://github.com/mrkshm/rnlaunchpad.git`
+2. Move into the new folder `cd rnlaunchpad`
+3. Install the dependencies `npm install`
+4. Rename example.env to .env

-### Supabase
+### Setting Up Supabase

 1. Set up a new Supabase project.
+2. Find your Supabase Url and enter it in the .env file ("EXPO_PUBLIC_SUPABASE_URL").
+3. Find your Supabase API Key and enter it in the .env file ("EXPO_PUBLIC_SUPABASE_ANON_KEY").
-2. In the project, create a new storage bucket.
+4. In Supabase, under the Storage tab, create a bucket.
+5. Enter the name of your newly created Storage bucket in the .env file ("EXPO_PUBLIC_SUPABASE_USER_BUCKET").
-3. Create a policy for your new storage bucket: choose "Get Started Quickly" and then "Give users access to only their own top level folder named as uid", allow everything (DELETE, UPDATE, INSERT, SELECT)
+6. Create a policy for your storage bucket.
+Choose "Get Started Quickly" and then "Give users access to only their own top level folder named as uid".
+Allow everything (DELETE, UPDATE, INSERT, SELECT).
-4. Change the email templates for sign-up, password-reset and confirmation to something like: `<p>Here is your token<p><p>{{ .Token }}</p>`
+7. In the Authentication tab under Email Templates, change the email templates for "Confirm signup", "Change Email Address" and "Reset Password" to something like: `<p>Please enter the following code in the activation screen<p><p>{{ .Token }}</p>`.
-5. Rename example.env to .env and fill in the values for Supabase Anon Key, Supabase Url and the name of the bucket you just created.
-6. If you have not yet installed Supabase CLI, do so now.
+8. If you have not yet installed Supabase CLI, please do so now before continuing.
-7. Link your local project with the Supabase project.
+9. Link your local project with the Supabase project. `supabase link`, then choose the project you just created.
-8. Push the migrations. (supabase db push)
+10. Push the migrations (`supabase db push`).
+When asked if you want to push the migrations, confirm by pressing `Y`.

+### The First Build

+1. In the .env file, adjust `IOS_BUNDLE_IDENTIFIER` and `ANDROID_PACKAGE_NAME`.
+2. In your terminal, run `npx expo run:ios` (This will be only necessary for the first build, next time you want to start the project, `npx expo` will be enough.)
+3. Press "i" to open your simulator.
+(You may have to configure it first.)
+4. Press the button "Show an Error for Testing".
+You should see a message getting logged to the console.
+Same for the other button "Log an Event for Testing".

+## Advanced Topics

 ### Notes about Authentication

 I decided on using OTP Codes for everything, to make it easier to get started.
-Setting up deep linking can be a bit difficult.
+Setting up deep linking can be a bit involved.
 When a registered user is trying to sign up again, he is logged in automatically.
-I cheat a little for password reset: Supabase Starter simply does a passwordless sign in for the email address provided, and on successful entering the confirmation code, forwards to the password change screen.
+I cheat a little for password reset: Supabase Starter simply does a passwordless login for the email address provided, and, once the user successfully enters the confirmation code, navigates to the password change screen.
 If you want to modify any of these behaviours, you can easily do so in /context/auth-provider.tsx

 ### Internationalization

 Everything is already set up for Internationalization with Lingui.
-Check the Lingui docs on how to use it.
+Check the [Lingui docs](https://lingui.dev/introduction) on how to use it in detail.

 The very basics:

-- Use `npm run extract` to rebuild the po translation files (it will automatically find all the translation strings in your code) so you or your translators can translate.
+- Use `npm run extract` to rebuild the po translation files (it will automatically find all the translation strings in your code) so you (or your translators, or your preferred AI) can translate.
-- Once you have translated the po files, use `npm run compile` to compile them to json files that will be used by Lingui to display the translations.
+- Once you have translated the po files, use `npm run compile` to compile them to json files.
+Those will be used by Lingui to display the translations.

-If you do not need internationalization, you can delete the language switcher and pretty much ignore it.
-(If you are really sure that you will never need it you may want to uninstall Lingui as well as the @formatjs tools from the project and replace all {t`some string`} with some string)
+If you do not need internationalization, you can simply delete the language switcher and pretty much ignore it.
+(If you are really sure that you will never need it you may want to uninstall Lingui as well as the @formatjs tools from the project and replace all `{t`some string`}` with `some string`)

 ### Analytics (optional)